CHANGES TO IMPROVE OUR RESPONSE AND APPOINTMENTS SYSTEM

 We want to offer our patients the best service we possibly can, and the planned changes took into account complaints and suggestions from patients.
 Your main concerns have been difficulties in getting an appointment and difficulties in getting through on the phone.
 The new system will make it easier to get through on the phone and, if necessary, see someone on the day.

 Urgent and less urgent need

-From 1st August, if you have a same-day urgent need, please call the Practice and one of our duty clinicians (our team of Advanced Nurse Practitioners) will call you back within 2 hours.
-They will assess you and either advise you over the phone, book an appointment the same day to see them, or if required book an appointment the same day with a GP.
+From 1st August, if you have a same-day urgent need, please call the Practice and one of our duty GPs will call you back within 2 hours.
+They will assess you and either advise you over the phone, or book an appointment the same day to see them.

 You do not need to queue up in the morning in order to be assessed the same day for an urgent problem.
 Nor do you need to ring up at 8am, as we shall have a team working throughout the day to handle same-day need.